antonfirsov/docs/2020/07-Jul/generator-samples/generator-samples.md

 ## CSV Generator Usage

-The CSV Generator takes as an input CSV files and returns as an output strongly typed C# representations of them.
+The CSV Generator takes as an input CSV files and returns strongly typed C# representations of them as output.
 You specify the CSV files with the following lines in the project file:

 ```xml
   <ItemGroup>